sass/sass/README.md

   * Strip the prefix and hyphen to get the *unprefixed name*.

-  * If the module has a member of the given type with the unprefixed name, use that member's definition.
+  * If the module doesn't have a member of the given type with the unprefixed name, resolution fails.

+  * If the module's `@use` directive has a `show` clause that doesn't include the unprefixed name, resolution fails.

+  * If the module's `@use` directive has a `hide` clause that does include the unprefixed name, resolution fails.

-  * Otherwise, resolution fails.
+  * Otherwise, use that member's definition.

 * If a member of the given type with the given name has already been defined in the current source file, use its definition.